LAINIE SAKAKURA co-founder/co-artistic director

 Director, choreographer, writer, educator, mother of two and advocate for diversity and inclusion through arts education.
 Sakakura produced and directed nearly 30 multicultural performance events as a former 7-year co-chair of PS 87 Culture & Community Committee.

 Teaching Career of 32 years including NYU Tisch New Studio Broadway, Pace University, American Ballet Theatre, Joffrey Ballet, CAP 21, University of the Arts, Jacob's Pillow, Steps NYC, Broadway Dance Center, Alonzo King LINES Ballet Center, New Jersey Ballet, and owned Dance Theatre Arts in CA where I developed a successful curriculum for toddlers, pre-professionals, and adults with husband, Alex Sanchez.
-I have experience teaching children with learning and emotional challenges that include ADD, ADHD, dyslexia, Asperger, muscular and visual impairment.
+I have experience teaching students with learning and emotional challenges that include but not limited to ADHD, dyslexia, Asperger, dyscalculia, muscular and visual impairment.

-Professional Performing Career started as a company member at Ballet Hispanico in 1988 after training with San Francisco Ballet for 8 years.
-Since then, Sakakura has been in the Original Broadway casts of: The King And I (2015 revival starring Ken Watanabe and 1996 revival starring Lou Diamond Phillips), Fosse (onstage dance captain, dance reconstruction), Chita Rivera The Dancer's Life, The Best Little Whorehouse Goes Public, and Flower Drum Song (revival).
-NYC: Radio City Music Hall Rockette, Metropolitan Opera,
+Professional Performing Career: Ballet Hispanico in 1988 after training with San Francisco Ballet 8 years.
+Since then, Sakakura has been in 6 original Broadway casts: The King And I 2015 revival starring Ken Watanabe and 1996 revival starring Lou Diamond Phillips, Fosse (onstage dance captain, dance reconstruction), Chita Rivera The Dancer's Life, The Best Little Whorehouse Goes Public, Flower Drum Song (revival).
+Also in NYC: Radio City Music Hall Rockette, Metropolitan Opera, City Center Encores!

 ALEX SANCHEZ co-founder/co-artistic director